-ful for formulating actions and also proposing deals.
+Agents interact with the environment (performing actions) and also with other agents (sending and receiving messages).
+The communication module provides a language useful for formulating actions and also proposing deals.
 We assume that a common language is shared.
-We use the \mathcal{L}1 language that is the first level of the language tower proposed in [6].
-It allows agents to interact exchanging proposals as defined in Figure 2.
+We use the $\mathcal{L}1$ language that is the first level of the language tower proposed in [8].
+It allows agents to interact via exchanging, accepting and rejecting proposals, or to withdraw the negotiation, as defined in figures 2 and 3.
 In the subsequent sections we explain the components of the architecture and provide the equations for the functions that appear in the already introduced algorithms.